Yaremadzulynsky/INFUMS/README.md

 I designed, tested, and built this fully functional prototype, incorporating custom-designed 3D-printed components and off-the-shelf parts into a cohesive system.
 This prototype took approximately 50% of the project's development time and includes custom embedded software and hardware.
 It is globally connected via satellite, automatically configures itself upon power-up, and is displayed on the website.
 Designed for harsh environments, it features grounding wires, vibration mounts for the flight controller, and a modular case for easy upgrades or component replacements.

 I digitally designed the entire system in CAD, then 3D printed and assembled it.
 I also documented the prototype extensively, including wiring diagrams and other details.
-This project was my first foray into 3D printing, satellite communication, drone telemetry protocols, product development, and serverless functions (satellite communication routing to the database), which I had to learn on the fly (pun intended)!
+This part of the project was my first foray into 3D printing, satellite communication, drone telemetry protocols, product development, and serverless functions (satellite communication routing to the database), which I had to learn on the fly (pun intended)!

 The prototype is a fully functional UAV blackbox, which, similar to an airplane's blackbox, records and monitors flight information but also transmits this information and receives commands via a two-way satellite link (at a cost of significantly less than $10-15k/airplane blackbox).
 This blackbox system was designed for real-world applications (ex. fleet management).
 It is modular, reliable, and easy to use, making it ideal for commercial and industrial drone operations in harsh environments.
 The system includes a flight controller, GPS, Arduino, satellite modem, and a 12 to 5V step-down converter, all of which I researched and sourced.